 10. Pop-Up Towels and Wipes

 They’re not your fluffy beach towels from home.
-But these super compact towels unfold large enough to wrap a cold child in.
-They’re absorbent enough for two of us to use one yet they dry super fast.
+But these super compact towels unfold large enough to wrap up a cold child in.
+They’re absorbent enough for two of us to share one yet they dry super fast.

 They’re about the size of a quarter or a large sugar cube out of the box, but add water and you have a wipe that works well and is biodegradable.